-Here at Visitant, we are borrowing from this concept with the goal of nurturing experimental writing and art.
+At Visitant, we are borrowing from this concept with the goal of nurturing new and experimental writing.

-Visitants pop up throughout literature as ghosts, as fits of madness, as omens, and as strong and ineffable emotions: “The Raven,” made famous by Edgar Allen Poe was thought to also be a reminder of the narrator’s dead lover (“’Tis some visitor entreating entrance at my chamber door—”); in “Beloved,” a murdered child returns from the dead in adult form to live with her mother after Sethe escaped from slavery; in Gothic literature, a visitant might be a hallucination or a temporary madness that takes hold; at the start of “Hamlet,” the young prince encounters the ghost of his father, a visitant who demands revenge for his murder.
+Visitants pop up throughout literature as ghosts, as fits of madness, as omens, and as strong and ineffable emotions: “The Raven,” made famous by Edgar Allen Poe was thought to also be a reminder of the narrator’s dead lover (“’Tis some visitor entreating entrance at my chamber door—”); in Beloved, by Toni Morrison, a murdered child returns from the dead in adult form to live with her mother after Sethe escapes from slavery; in Gothic literature, a visitant might be a hallucination or a temporary madness that takes hold; at the start of Hamlet, the young prince encounters the ghost of his father, a visitant who demands revenge for his murder.
 The Japanese novelist Haruki Murakami takes his readers through the paces of psychological metaphysics with unreliable narrators often seeking lovers lost to time and other mishaps.
 His most famous novels, A Wild Sheep Chase and The Wind-Up Bird Chronicle are in their most sublime and surreal essences, spiritual ghost stories set in Tokyo.

 In nature, a visitant takes on a different meaning: a migratory bird that has come to a place temporarily; a cicada that rises from the soil every 17 years to tear off its shell and make new life.